bmostowski1996/readme-gen/README-example.md

 - [Questions](#questions)

 ## License
-This project is licensed using MIT
+This project is licensed using GNU General Public License v3.0

 ## Project Description
-F
+This is a project

 ## Installation Instructions
-F
+Install the project

 ## Usage
-F
+This is how you use the project

 ## Contribution Guidelines
-F
+Make your contributions clear and concise!

 ## Testing Instructions
-F
+Test it out!

 ## Questions
-This repository was created by bmostowski1996
+This repository was created by bmostowski1996.
 They can be contacted at bmostowski1996@gmail.com